European High-Performance Computing Joint Undertaking: Standard facilities

+In March 2025, 6 additional data center locations were announced.
+Locations other than the AI gigafactories will have up to 25,000 GPUs.
+According to the European Commission, including six facilities designated before December 2024, this brought the total number of standard AI factories in Europe to 19.

+Gigafactories

+The fund plans to build up to 5 large data centers, referred to as "AI gigafactories," with a minimum of 100,000 GPUs in each location.

 Supercomputers

-In June 2019, the EuroHPC JU governing board selected 8 sites for supercomputing centres located in 8 different EU Member States to host the new high-performance computing machines.
+In June 2019, the EuroHPC JU governing board selected 8 sites for supercomputing centres located in 8 different EU member states to host the new high-performance computing machines.
 The hosting sites will be located in Sofia (Bulgaria), Ostrava (Czech Republic), Kajaani (Finland), Bologna (Italy), Bissen (Luxembourg), Minho (Portugal), Maribor (Slovenia), and Barcelona (Spain).
 3 of the 8 sites will host precursor to exascale machines (capable of executing more than 150 Petaflops, or 150 million billion calculations per second) that will be in the global top 5 supercomputers, and 5 petascale machines (capable of executing at least 4 Petaflops, or 4 million billion operations per second).

-In 2022, the EuroHPC governing board selected a further 5 sites to host a new fleet of EuroHPC supercomputers, including the first European exascale supercomputer, to be located in Germany.
+In 2022, the EuroHPC governing board selected a further 5 sites to host a new fleet of EuroHPC supercomputers, including the first European exascale supercomputer to be located in Germany.

+Currently operating supercomputers procured by EuroHPC JU include:

+KAROLINA

+KAROLINA was installed in 2021 at IT4Innovations National Supercomputing Center in the Czech Republic.
+In the TOP500 list, which evaluates supercomputers in terms of their performance, it ranked 69th worldwide, 19th in Europe, and in the Green500 list of the most energy-efficient supercomputers, it even ranked 8th in 2021.
+The HPC system supplied by Hewlett Packard Enterprise is designed to respond coherently to the needs of its user communities, addressing complex scientific and industrial challenges, including standard numerical simulations, demanding data analysis, and artificial intelligence applications.

 Discoverer

 "Discoverer", the EuroHPC supercomputer located in Bulgaria, was the third launched under the program on October 21, 2021.
-Located on the territory of the Bulgarian Science and Technology Park "Sofia Tech Park" in Sofia, Bulgaria.
-The cost is co-financed by Bulgaria and EuroHPC JU with a joint investment of € 11.5 million completed by Atos.
+It is located on the territory of the Bulgarian Science and Technology Park "Sofia Tech Park" in Sofia, Bulgaria.
+The cost is co-financed by Bulgaria and EuroHPC JU with a joint investment of €11.5 million completed by Atos.
 Discoverer has a stable performance of 4.5 petaflops and a peak performance of 6 petaflops.